-On 9 July 2024, President Joe Biden made a joint statement alongside Dutch Prime Minister Dick Schoof, German Chancellor Olaf Scholz, Italian Prime Minister Giorgia Meloni, Romanian President Klaus Iohannis, and Ukrainian President Volodymyr Zelenskyy.
-61 This statement announced that the United States, alongside Germany and Romania, will be donating additional strategic air defense systems, including Patriot batteries.
+On 9 July 2024, President Joe Biden made a joint statement alongside Dutch Prime Minister Dick Schoof, German Chancellor Olaf Scholz, Italian Prime Minister Giorgia Meloni, Romanian President Klaus Iohannis, and Ukrainian President Volodymyr Zelenskyy.74 This statement announced that the United States, alongside Germany and Romania, will be donating additional strategic air defense systems, including Patriot batteries.
 Simultaneously, the United States and allies announced the planned donation of tactical air systems in the coming months, including National Advanced Surface-to-Air Missile Systems (NASAMS), HAWKs, IRIS T-SLM, IRIS T-SLS, and Gepard systems.

-On 10 July 2024, the North Atlantic Treaty Organization (NATO), including the United States, published the Washington Summit Declaration.62 This included the establishment of the NATO Security Assistance and Training for Ukraine which intends to coordinate the provision of military equipment and training for Ukraine.
+On 10 July 2024, the North Atlantic Treaty Organization (NATO), including the United States, published the Washington Summit Declaration.75 This included the establishment of the NATO Security Assistance and Training for Ukraine which intends to coordinate the provision of military equipment and training for Ukraine.
 Other actions include a Pledge of Long-Term Security Assistance for Ukraine, where NATO members allocate a minimum of EUR40 billion to provide military training, equipment, and assistance to Ukraine.

-On 11 July 2024, President Biden launched the Ukraine Compact alongside 32 world leaders to provide Ukraine with long-term military aid including modern equipment, training and support for developing a capable defense force.
-63 This demonstration of international cooperation fulfills commitments made at the 2023 Vilnius Summit https://www.gov.uk/government/news/british-minehunting-ships-to-bolster-ukrainian-navy-as-uk-and-norway-launch-maritime-support-initiative
+On 11 July 2024, President Biden launched the Ukraine Compact alongside 32 world leaders to provide Ukraine with long-term military aid including modern equipment, training and support for developing a capable defense force.76 This demonstration of international cooperation fulfills commitments made at the 2023 Vilnius Summit to bolster Ukraine's current defense capabilities and to deter future aggression as it progresses toward NATO membership.